Last updated on 3 September 2020

 If possible, try to isolate the infected individual from the rest of the family.
 Those who catch the disease from family members are likely to come down with a more severe illness and experience it worse.

-I heard that people can heal naturally without treatment, is that true?
+I heard that people can heal naturally from HFMD without treatment, is that true?

 Yes, because the body can develop immunity after being infected with the disease.
 However, there is a lag time between acquiring the disease and gaining complete immunity.
 During this period, the patient will suffer the symptoms.